craftcms/cms/docs/testing/framework/config-options.md

 The `setupDb` parameter controls how the database is setup before tests.
 It accepts an object with the following parameters.

-- clean (Required): Whether all tables should be deleted before any tests
+- clean: Whether all tables should be deleted before any tests
-- setupCraft (Required): Whether the `Install.php` migration should be run  before any tests.
+- setupCraft: Whether the `Install.php` migration should be run before any tests.
+- applyMigrations: Whether migrations stored in `CRAFT_MIGRATIONS_PATH` should be applied before any tests are run.

 ### `edition`
 Accepts: int